World News

 Types of Sustainable Energy and Why We Need Them Today

 Energy is vital because it allows us to perform the tasks we must do for survival.
-We use energy for our daily activities, from microwaving our food to driving.
-However, fossil fuels like oil, coal, and natural gas are harmful to the environment and eventually run out.
+We use energy for our daily activities, from microwaving food to driving.
+However, fossil fuels like oil, coal, and natural gas harm the environment and eventually run out.
 For this reason, many people are moving towards sustainable energy.

 Sustainable Energy